Official Function Expenditures (Entertainment)

 V. Reimbursement Mechanisms

-- The non-po voucher process involves initiating an electronic request within the financial management system and submitting it along with itemized, original receipts to Employee Reimbursement for processing.
+- The non-PO voucher process involves initiating an electronic request within the financial management system and submitting it along with itemized, original receipts to Employee Reimbursement for processing.
 A screen print of the electronic transaction must be used to support the request for reimbursement.
-Refer to the Non-PO Voucher Section of the Reimbursement Guide.
+Refer to the treatment of non-PO vouchers in the Reimbursement Guide.
 For official functions exceeding $2,500, prior completion of the Official Functions form must be submitted to Finance and Administration.

 Regardless of the method of reimbursement, any purchase documented by a grocery or cash register receipt must be individually identified and verified by the individual.
 Reimbursable items should be circled and initialed for identification when they appear on the same receipt with personal purchases.
 Texas sales tax will not be reimbursed unless the transaction is appropriately coded and charged to an unrestricted account.